iExecBlockchainComputing/iexec-doc/products.rst

 SDK and API
 ---------------

-| The iExec SDK and API provide a set of tools that allows all users to interact with iExec decentralized marketplace.
+The iExec SDK and API provide a set of tools that allows all users to easily interact with iExec decentralized marketplace.

-| Command Line Interface (CLI) and JavaScript library allowing developers to easily interact with the iExec stack.
-| Check `iExec SDK documentation <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more details.
+Check `iExec SDK documentation <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more details.

-| Go to the `Getting started`_ section to learn how to use the SDK.
+Go to the `Getting started`_ section to learn how to use the SDK.

 .. _Getting started: /sdk.html